-Which means every single one of us needs to be able to network.
+This means every single one of us needs to be able to network

 For many, the word “networking” may conjure up images of early starts, boring conference rooms, name badges and mediocre coffee.
 However, networking doesn’t just mean formal, membership-only networking groups.
 Networking is primarily about establishing and building relationships with other people.
 People who may be influential in your industry, who may have an expertise you don’t have but need to tap in to, who you might want to buy from, sell to or collaborate with.

 However, it doesn’t have to solely mean people who are external to your business or work environment.
 What about the people who work with you?
 It doesn’t matter if it’s your business, and these people are your staff (though, you should automatically be networking with them), or you’re that member of staff.
 No matter who you are, where you are in your career, or what you do, you should be establishing and building relationships with your co-workers.
 With all that said, here are our top 3 reasons why we think YOU should be networking.